Diseno-de-Software-2/Accounts-API-EduPay/README.md

 Remenber to run the database and the **API GATEWAY** before running the API.

-Finally, you can run the authentication API:
+Finally, you can run the accounts API:

 ```bash
 npm run dev